Results.

 |

-Compound interest requires express agreement or clear acquiescence; bank penalties for late payment are prohibited.
+Compound interest requires express agreement or acquiescence; regulations bar penal charges on borrowers.

 |